pulkitmehra/socialconnection/README.md

 <p>
   <b>For running web app</b>
   <ul>
-      <li>  Git clone this repo and CD to root of that foder say its 'home' </li>
+      <li>  Git clone this repo and CD to root of that folder</li>
       <li>  Run maven command 'mvn clean install tomcat7:run' </li>
-      <li>  Application will be initialize with a small graph data set and tomcat server will start on 8080.
+      <li>  Application will be deployed and initialized with a small person data set.
+Tomcat server will boot at port 8080.
 Below is the data set </li>
   </ul>